Surfing med barn Stadlandet

 Seljesanden is located in the beautiful village of Selje.
 It is no coincidence that thousands of photos from here find their way to Instagram.
 The beach stretches from the town centre to Selje Church.

 Grotleasanden is one of the finest swimming beaches in Western Norway.
-This is a sandy beach that sparks delight and admiration and is visited by many families with children during the summer.
+This is a sandy beach that inspires enthusiasm and admiration and is visited by many families with children during the summer.
 Grotlesanden is located near several other small beaches between Hauge and Grotle.

 Hoddevik is located in Stad municipality.
-In Hoddevik, at the outermost edge of Stad, you can walk barefoot on white sand, surrounded by steep mountainsides.
-In Hoddevik, you can even bring the children surfing.
+In Hoddevik, at the outer edge of Stad, you can walk barefoot on white sand, surrounded by steep mountain sides.
+At Hoddevik, you can even take the kids surfing.

 Photo: © Emma Midthjell Solibakke